-Seats also fold up when not in use, so that the stairs are still accessible to non-stairlift users.
+The seats fold up when not in use, so that the stairs are still accessible to non-stairlift users.

 If you want to immobilise your stairlift for a short time – for instance, if you have children visiting – you can do this by taking the key out.

 Most stairlifts run on rechargeable batteries, with a small number running on mains electricity.
-Neither are at risk of failure during a power cut, because stairlifts that are mains-powered have back-up batteries.
+Neither are at risk of failure during a power cut, because stairlifts that are mains-powered have backup batteries.

 Stairlifts that run on rechargeable batteries are designed so that the batteries automatically recharge each time you use the stairlift.

 The charger is located at the designated ‘parking spot’, either at the top or bottom of the staircase.
 You need to return the stairlift to its parking spot (using a remote control or button on the wall) after you have used it so that the batteries can recharge; a warning sound should alert you if you forget to do this.